 Spill kits will be present and available whenever the site is staffed.
 In general, the spill kits will be transported to site in vehicles and placed in an easily accessible location.

+One spill kit will also be stored at the site in a weatherproof container, e.g., a drum.

 Portable drip trays will be used when fuelling equipment on site.
 Daily visual inspections of fuel trucks will be made when they are in use.

 The spill kit will contain: